 - Reduce insurance cost

-- Implement condition-based maintenance
+- Implement a power plant condition-based maintenance and monitoring system

 As part of the upgrade, OpFlex AutoTune DX and OpFlex Cold Day Performance were installed to obtain even more performance from the hardware, and to ensure robust turbine operation and emissions compliance at the increased output levels even as weather and fuel supplies varied.